sachsy/db-api/README.md

 2. A little library simplifies database calls by handling the schema, arguments, and JSON conversion.
 3. 50web has the actual end-user UI websites, calling PostreSQL functions by name, and using hash responses.

-## As of 2015-03-17:

-1. All smarts, all business rules, are in the database schema functions.
-2. B50D is a PostgreSQL API client, with one Ruby class per API, methods mapping to the pg functions, converting the JSON to hashes.
-3. 50web has the actual end-user UI websites, letting the B50D Ruby class do all the work.

-Important to note that the HTTP way of doing things is still the architecture/structure, and can be turned on with little effort if/when the APIs need to be made public.
-(For example: JavaScript-created pages.)

-## Before 2015-03-17:

-1. All smarts, all business rules, are in the database schema functions.
-2. HTTP/ has REST API Sinatra files that map HTTP URLs to the api.sql functions.
-Most require HTTP authentication.
-All return just mime and JSON.
-They're mostly private, but could be public some day.
-3. a50c is a REST API client, with one Ruby class per API, methods mapping to the calls, converting the JSON to hashes.
-4. 50web has the actual end-user UI websites, letting the a50c Ruby class do all the work.

-### What's gone from -2014:

-**d50b** was just Ruby+Sequel models around the database.
-No more.
-All gone.

-**50apis** is now routes in db-api/HTTP since they use schema.sql files for resetting fixtures.
-Views are now SQL views in db-api/~/views.sql

-### What's new 2015+:

-**db-api** has subdirectories with the rules that were once in d50b models, and views that were once in 50apis/views

-**db-api/HTTP** has Sinatra API routes

-### What's mostly the same:

-**a50c** (now **b50d**) is still a “client library” Ruby gem to access the HTTP API with Ruby.
-Only now instead of Struct with method calls, it's Hash with symbol keys.
-I'll probably have to make other “client libraries” some day: JavaScript for JS-heavy front-end sites, Java for Android, ObjC for iOS?

-**50web** is still all the end-user websites, using Sinatra + a50c/b50d gem.
-Only now instead of Struct with method calls, it's Hash with symbol keys.

 ### Authentication:

 **db-api/HTTP** REST API uses HTTP Basic Authentication, and most **a50c** client library classes need the API key and pass to initialize.
 When testing API, just give it the key and pass strings from the fixtures.